 By consciously cultivating gratitude, participants can carry the positive energy from the session into the rest of their day.

-Embracing grounding exercises for virtual meetings
+Embracing grounding exercises for meetings

 As you digest the information above, consider these essential takeaways: